molpopgen/pecnv/README.md

 1. If an OGE scripts assumes that cwd and pwd are the same as the directory from which the script was submitted, unless the script specifically executes a _cd_ command
 2. The system allows for name-based job dependencies via the -N and -hold_jid options to the OGE _qsub_ command
+3. The openmp module for requesting the number of cores for a job is enabled on the GE system.

+If you don't understand any of the above, talk to your IT support people.
+If they don't understand, then get new IT support people and repeat the process until all is OK with your world.

+To run the script

+> gridify.pl -outdir pecnv_output -minqual 30 -mismatches 3 -gaps 0 -sample 0 -cpumin 8 -cpumax 64 -N pecnv -ref (reference_fasta_filename) -infile (infilename) -q (queuename or quenames)

+As with the master script, option values not in parentheses reflect defaults.
+Option values shown in parentheses reflect mandatory options that the user must provide.

+The options for this script that differ from the master script are:

+1. -N = the prefix of the name to be assigned for each job.
+The default is pecnv.
+If you are dealing w/multiple samples, you should provide a meaningful, and unique, name for each sample.  sample0, sample1, etc., are good choices.
+Also, you should change the -sample value for each sample, too, so that they are all unique.
+2. -q = the name of the OGE queue(s) you wish to send your jobs to.

+Here is how I run the pipeline on the UCI cluster:

+> gridify.pl -q krt,bio -ref /path/to/reference.fasta -infile infile -N samplename -sample sampleid

+The output of the script is a series of shell scripts.
+Their names are such that they will be lexically sorted by the Linux shell automatically.
+Therefore, one way to submit them is simply to say:

+for i in *.sh<br>
+do<br>
+qsub $i<br>
+done

 ###The output